jdevfullstack-tutorials/what-is-github/README.md

 as a commit, thereby making your GitHub Profile a good one.

-## GitHub As A Social Media
+## GitHub As A Social Network
-Since GitHub was also intended to be a social media for developers and non-developers, there are features like followers and Discussion for a more interactive approach.
+Since GitHub was also intended to be a social network for developers and non-developers, there are features like followers and Discussion for a more interactive approach.